CyMathew/Green_Tech_Android/To-doList.md

 - [ ] Add all water refilling stations
 - [ ] Add descriptive info to info boxes on makers
 - [ ] Use getMapAsync() rather than getMap()
-- [ ] dyanmic camera location based on user location
+- [ ] dynamic camera location based on user location